Sukuk: Turkey

 Turkey issued its debut sukuk in October 2012.
 The October 2012 issuance was a double issuance, with one being in US dollars (issued on 10 October 2012 for $1.5B), and one being in Turkish lira (issued on 2 October 2012 for 1.62LRY).
 According to data from Sukuk.com, the US dollars issuance was oversubscribed and was initially planned to be for $1 billion, but because of strong demand from the Middle East it was increased to $1.5 billion.

 Turkey returned to the sukuk market in October 2013 with a $1.25B issuance.

 United Arab Emirates

 As of January 2015, NASDAQ Dubai has listed 18 sukuk valued at a total $24 billion.
-The latest of these is Fly Dubai.
+The latest of these is Flydubai.
 The UAE has also attracted Western investment in the form of GE, which sold a 5-year, $500 million sukuk in 2009, and investment banker Goldman Sachs, which became the first conventional U.S. bank to issue sukuk in 2014.